Water in Australia Defining Moments

 Investigation 1: Water in Australia

-In this case study you will investigate:
+In this investigation you will explore:

 - What impacts did it have on people?

 - What impacts did it have on the places and environments involved?